 Monique recently moved to Auckland and is loving working on new styles of singing.
-She has been doing cabaret songs in the style of jazz swing & pop & practicing her new repertoire out at retirement homes.
-Once her housebuild is completed in 2017, Monique plans to focus again on her creative interests.
+She has been doing cabaret songs in the style of jazz swing & pop & practising her new repertoire out at retirement homes.
+Now her housebuild is completed, Monique plans to focus again on her creative interests.

 Dean began singing at the age of 7 with Maria Satterfield and then trained with Joan Kennaway QSM from 2011.
 Dean has been heavily involved with the Northland Singing Competitions since he was 7 years old and has performed with Opera North for the past 4 years.
 He has also been heavily involved with Whangarei Theatre Company since 2012, and in 2016 he featured in “The Sound of Music” as the character “Rolf”.
 In 2015 he successfully completed his Trinity College of London Grade 8 Singing exam.
 Dean also competed for several years in the National Rock’n’Roll Competitions which are held each year, in different cities all over New Zealand.